 About a year ago EBC opened up its “Teach English abroad: training, jobs, advice and more” LinkedIn group.
 The day we opened it up to the public we had 40 members.
 A year later, we have close to 2,500 members.

-Yes, we advertise our services and publish our internal blog posts and our graduate blog posts on the group but we also get good contributions from other members as well.
+Yes, we advertise our services and publish our internal blog posts on the group but we also get good contributions from other members as well.
 External contributions are articles and job opportunities.

 There’s a job section in the group and there are usually a few interesting openings advertised.

 - The EBC teach English abroad group has almost 2,500 members and includes jobs

 - I have almost 1,000 contacts and close to 1,100 followers

 - Other EBC staff members and our associates also have hundreds of contacts an followers

 - The EBC company page has 280 followers

 The interest in EBC and what we do is self-evident on LinkedIn.

 In comparison Facebook is the poor cousin to LinkedIn, but this is not surprising because EBC is a professional company and Facebook probably is not where we belong.